-House drains are usually constructed of circular, glazed, stoneware socketed pipes with cemented joints, or with Stanford's Patent joints or Doulton's modification, in which the spigot and socket end of each pipe is provided with a mould of smooth tough material causing them to fit accurately into each other when in position, a very perfect joint being thus formed with the addition of a little rosin and tallow.
-Each pipe is usually made 2 feet in length.
-When cemented joints are used, care must be taken to remove any cement projecting from the interior of the joint into the drain, which, when hardened, might form an obstruction to the flow of sewage through the drain.
-Cast-iron pipes coated inside and out with some preservative material, such as the magnetic oxide of iron or Angus Smith's solution, to prevent oxidation, are used when the drain is required to be of extra strength.
+House drains are usually constructed of circular glazed stoneware socketed pipes with cemented joints (Portland cement), or with Stanford's Patent joints or Doulton's modification (which makes the pipes adjustable in any position), in which the spigot and socket ends of each pipe are provided with a mould of smooth tough material, causing them to fit accurately into each other when in position, a very perfect joint being thus formed with the addition of a little rosin and tallow.
+It is doubtful, however, if such joints will resist for very long the action of hot water and grease in the sewage.
+Each pipe is usually made two feet in length.
+When cemented joints are used, care must be taken to remove any cement projecting from the interior of the joint into the drain, which, when hardened, would form an obstruction to the flow of sewage through the drain.
+Cast iron pipes coated inside and out with some preservative material, such as the magnetic oxide of iron or Angus Smith's solution, to prevent oxidation, are used when the drain is required to be of extra strength.
 The joints of an iron drain must be caulked with lead and gasket.